lyatiss/tcp_probe_plus/README.md

 This repository contains:
 - `dkms.conf` Config file for dkms
 - `Makefile` Makefile
-- `tcp_probe.c` Modified tcp_probe that does the sampling and collects more statistics (NOTE: Works on Linux kernel versions 2.6 and higher)
+- `tcp_probe_plus.c` Modified tcp_probe that does the sampling and collects more statistics (NOTE: Works on Linux kernel versions 2.6 and higher)
 - `LICENSE` GPLv2 license

 ## Building the module
-1. Copy all the files in this folder to the target directory on your machine, e.g., `/usr/src/tcp_probe`
+1. Copy all the files in this folder to the target directory on your machine, e.g., `/usr/src/tcp_probe_plus`
 2. (Optional) Install DKMS

 	On Debian: